A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Basic Concepts

-Electrolysis is the chemical decomposition of a substance using electricity.
-It occurs when an electric current passes through an electrolyte, a substance that contains ions and allows electricity to flow.
+Electrolysis is the process of using direct electric current (DC) to drive an otherwise non-spontaneous chemical reaction.
+It involves the chemical decomposition of a substance (the electrolyte) using electricity.
+This occurs when an electric current passes through an electrolyte, a substance that contains ions and allows electricity to flow.
+The electrolyte can be molten or in solution.

 Equipment and Techniques